juliuspr/on-hornplaying/content/working-notes/survey-of-horn-playing/_index.md

   pattern: 4
 ---

-The Horn Call is a trade journal of the International Horn Society.
+The Horn Call is a trade journal published by the International Horn Society.
+I was interested in finding the most prevalent topics.

-To find the most prevalent topics, I have made an overview of the keywords used in the Horn Call.
-The Horn Call is a periodical published by the International Horn Society.
+I have made an overview of the keywords The Horn Call uses to categorize the articles.
+I have grouped the keywords into XXX overarching categories.

+Word-cloud?